Before You Adopt

-Internationally adopted children, especially those from China and Eastern Europe, can have a number of other immediate medical problems.
+Internationally adopted children can have a number of other immediate medical problems.
 These may include infections like scabies, lice, latent tuberculosis, and intestinal parasites; rickets and other forms of malnutrition; and lead poisoning.

 It's also common for adopted kids to have emotional problems related to feeding as they adjust to their new homes.
 These problems may include hoarding of food and eating to the point of vomiting (both signs of past food deprivation).
 These problems usually clear up with time and appropriate medical care, although some kids may require counseling.

 Talk to your doctor if you have any questions or concerns about any health and medical care issues surrounding adoption.
 The more you learn about your child's health, the better you'll be able to make informed decisions about medical care and ease the transition into family life.

 Reviewed by: Amy E. Renwick, MD

 Date reviewed: August 2015